-This is a high collar which is rolled down.
+Polo collar is a high collar which is rolled down.
 Learn how to sew a polo collar here.

 Peter pan collar

-This is a flat collar with sqaure edge at the center front instead of the rounded corners of the peterpan collar.
+Bermuda Collar is a flat collar with a square edge at the center front instead of the rounded corners of the Peterpan collar.

 Puritan collar / Pilgrim Collar

-It is similar to a bermuda collar or peterpan collar but the pilgrim collar or puritan collar is wider.
+Puritan collar / Pilgrim Collar is similar to a Bermuda collar or Peterpan collar, but the pilgrim collar or puritan collar is wider.

-This is a wide standing collar which stands a little away from the neck and face.
+Funnel Collar is a wide-standing collar that stands a little away from the neck and face.

 Shaped shawl collar